Career Opportunities

 To Apply:

-Please submit a resume and cover letter to Gemelle John, Executive Director of Horizons at Tower Hill School at [email protected] by Monday February 24, 2025, subject line “Horizons Staff 2025”.
+Please submit a resume and cover letter to Gemelle John, Executive Director of Horizons at Tower Hill School at [email protected] with the subject line “Horizons Staff 2025”.

 Horizons at Tower Hill School is seeking a dedicated and effective Lead Teacher with a dynamic talent for creating and nurturing a lifelong joy of learning in children.
 We are looking for a talented, passionate, caring professional who will work as a team player, fulfill the Horizons mission, and create a joyous, inclusive, inspiring and educational culture.